Vonvikken/svg-maps/README.md

 intending to publish them on Wikipedia, like I did [several years ago](https://commons.wikimedia.org/wiki/File:Map_of_comune_of_Rimini_(province_of_Rimini,_region_Emilia-Romagna,_Italy).svg).

-This time I chose a more complete and visually pleasant appearance (with the option to furtherly customize them via CSS stylesheet), showing the nearby provinces, regions and nations.
+This time I chose a more complete and visually pleasant appearance (with the option to further customize them via CSS stylesheet), showing the nearby provinces, regions and nations.
 Moreover, when hovering above a subdivision on the map, its name will be shown in a tooltip and its boundaries will be highlighted (though this feature can be turned off modifying the CSS).